RakhithJK/spyder-ide-spyder-wiki/How-to-run-turtle-scripts-within-Spyder.md

 turtle.done()
 turtle.bye()
 ```

 The call of `turtle.bye()` will raise a `Terminator` error but the IPython kernel will not die.
-To prevent the output of the exception you can use a `try-except`:
+To prevent the output of the exception you can use a `try/except`, like this:

 ```python
 ...
 turtle.done()